 What if the appraisal is higher than the sale price?

 If the appraisal value is higher than the sale price, this transaction can keep moving along as planned.
 The expert opinion of the appraiser is that the value of your soon-to-be new home is higher than what you’ve agreed to pay.
 Congratulations—you already have equity in your new home!

-The appraisal process isn’t meant to put a roadblock between you and your dream home.
-It’s there to protect both you and the lender.
-You don’t want to unknowingly overpay for a home, especially if you need to sell it in the short-term.
-It could be worth less than you owe and that’s an unfortunate situation for everyone.
-From the bank’s perspective, they don’t want to own a house that they can’t sell to cover the outstanding loan balance in the event of a loan default.
+The appraisal process isn’t meant to put a roadblock between you and your dream home—it’s there to protect you and the lender.
+You don’t want to unknowingly overpay for a home, especially if you need to sell it in the short term.
+It could be worth less than you owe, and that’s an unfortunate situation for everyone.
+From the bank’s perspective, they don’t want to own a house they can’t sell to cover the outstanding loan balance in case of a loan default.

-In the home-buying process, the appraisal is just one of many things that need to be done in order to get to the closing table.
+In the home-buying process, the appraisal is just one of many things that need to occur to get to the closing table.
 Regardless of whether your appraisal comes in high or low, understanding the process is your best defense to managing the hurdles until you get to your home sweet home.